 During the academic year, SOGI hosts open meetings to discuss lab news, share project updates, and provide an opportunity to collaborate on our projects.
 Our biweekly lab meetings are held Tuesday at 11am-12pm am in SEA 1.430 starting January 16th.
 Our lab is currently full, but if you would like to join the waitlist, learn more about the lab, or try and join in the Spring, please reach out to us at email@example.com.

 These meetings are a great way to learn more about the work we do at SOGI and get involved.
-These meetings are open to students, faculty, staff, and invited guests — we would love for you to join us!
+Meetings are open to students, faculty, staff, and invited guests — we would love for you to join us!

-For questions and accommodations, please contact Miranda.
+For other questions and accommodations, please contact us.

 Research assistants may volunteer or sign up for course credit; a limited number of positions may be available for pay.
 Research tasks will include data entry, basic data summary analysis and reporting, library research / literature searches and bibliographic database management, and some data analysis (depending on interests and experience).
 Ability to work both independently and as part of a team is essential.
 Previous experience including library searches, bibliography software, Microsoft Excel and Word, and statistical analysis software are desirable but not necessary.
 However, interested students at different experience levels are encouraged to apply – no prior experience is required.
-If you are interested, please send the following information by email to: Miranda DuPont (firstname.lastname@example.org).
+If you are interested, please send the following information by email to: UTHDFSFlawn@gmail.com.
 Please include: